 Survicate Mobile SDK is supported for iOS and Android, and React Native applications.
 We have language bindings in Kotlin, Java, Swift and Objective-C.

 To run surveys inside the mobile app, you need to install The Survicate SDK in the native app code.
-Please ask your developer to do it, providing him with this documentation:
+Please ask your developer to do it, providing them with this documentation:

 To create a survey for your mobile application: